getrecast/interview_app/README.md

 1. Only rows, which have date, which is between start_date and end_date should be persisted.
 2. Only columns, which exactly match any of `channels` persisted on `User` should be persisted.
 3. Allow spend to go up to a certain limit per channel in a day.
 If it is higher than that, it should be redistributed equally among other channels.
-4. Allow spend to go up to a certain limit per day among all channels.
-If the spend is higher than the limit, the extra amount should be substracted starting at the most costly channel.

 ### Requirements